National Survey of Family Growth (NSFG)

 The principal survey to measure reproductive behavior in the United States population.

-Multiple tables with one row per respondent for the female and male tables, then a separate table with one row per pregnancy.
+Female and male tables with one row per respondent, and a separate one row per pregnancy table.

-A complex sample survey designed to generalize to the 15-49 year old population of the United States, by gender.
+A complex sample survey designed to generalize to the 15-49 year old US population by gender.

 Released every couple of years since 1973.